AC-98/OSRS-project/README.md

-# OSRS Signals
+# OSRS Project

-A production-minded data engineering pipeline for OSRS Grand Exchange price forecasting.
-Demonstrates reliable ingestion, dbt transformations, backtested forecasts with honest metrics, and a thin API.
+A complete data engineering pipeline for OSRS Grand Exchange price forecasting, built to demonstrate the fundamentals that matter in data roles.

+## Why I Built This

+I created this project to practice and showcase core data engineering skills:

+- **Writing testable, modular data transformations** using dbt with proper testing and documentation
+- **Proper experiment tracking and model versioning** with MLflow for reproducible ML workflows
+- **Building APIs that can handle real traffic patterns** with FastAPI, proper error handling, and structured logging
+- **Creating documentation that teammates can actually use** with clear setup guides and comprehensive examples

+The goal is a small but complete system that demonstrates these skills in action - the kind of foundation you'd want for any data product.

 ## Architecture